Restoring Midtown Manhattan, creating, reconnecting, and enhancing our world-class parks, public spaces, and unique institutions.

 These blocks have unique opportunities to enhance ground-level retail in many buildings, anchoring a streetscape that would animate the esplanade.
 This will be easier with historic properties designed for retail, compared with many new buildings where the ground floor may need to be retrofitted to be more street-friendly.

-2. Modern buildings on the Property Line
+2. Modern buildings on the property line

-3. Modern Buildings with Shallow Plazas
+3. Modern buildings with shallow plazas

-4. Modern buildings with plazas
+4. Modern buildings with bare plazas

-Learning from Paris' Champs Elysees and Barcelona's Passeig de Gracia
+Learning from Paris' Champs-Élysées and Barcelona's Passeig de Gracia

-As we all know, the Champs Elysees in Paris is very, very wide: The street width itself is 90 feet, and sidewalks are each 70 feet, bringing the total width between buildings to 230 feet – compared with 100 feet on Avenue of the Americas.
+As we all know, the Champs-Élysées in Paris is very, very wide: The street width itself is 90 feet, and sidewalks are each 70 feet, bringing the total width between buildings to 230 feet – compared with 100 feet on Avenue of the Americas.
 But let's look at how the space is broken down, and we can see that we can scale this model to Avenue of the Americas.

 The 70-foot sidewalks themselves are divided into two 30-plus foot sections.
 Because merchants had difficulty attracting shoppers straying too far from the storefronts, new kiosks and cafes were introduced along the curbside space, pulling pedestrians closer to stores.
 The walking space now is 25 to 30 feet.
-The combination of retail on both sides ("double-loaded sidewalks") is what makes the experience of strolling on the Champs Elysees so rewarding.
+The combination of retail on both sides ("double-loaded sidewalks") is what makes the experience of strolling on the Champs-Élysées so rewarding.

 The Passeig de Gracia is 200 feet from building to building, twice that of Avenue of Americas.
 The sidewalks are 70 feet wide, but within that sidewalk zone, there is a car lane of 15 feet that is part of a 35-foot shared space used mostly for amenities, drop-offs, and taxi waiting.

-Like the Champs Elysees, the main walking space is about 30 feet, providing a strong focus on a sidewalk that places emphasis on engaging storefronts, and seating.
+Like the Champs-Élysées, the main walking space is about 30 feet, providing a strong focus on a sidewalk that places emphasis on engaging storefronts, and seating.
 Occasionally, the sidewalk is double-loaded with uses such as cafes and kiosks.
 It is really the perfect boulevard, with not too much space allocated to traffic and a very multi-modal makeup: there are zones for bikes, scooters, drop-off zones, and waiting vehicles, and then a well-scaled sidewalk that has ample width.

 The key question is how wide should it be to get large groups walking together?
 Here the sidewalk is 25 to 30 feet wide and a group of five can very comfortably stroll side by side.